fourstepper/old-robinopletal.com/site/content/posts/quick-grafana-variable-template-tips.md

 avg(avg_over_time(gcp_project_cost{project="Kubernetes"}[$__range])) by (environment) * $RANGE_HOURS_COUNT
 ```

-_"Wait, isn't this the same query from the example above?"_
+_"Wait, isn't this the same query from the first example?"_

-Yeah, it is. :) Anywayyy....
+Yeah, it is. :) And it's exactly this query that gets us the number of hours in any selected time range.

+Anyway... here come the results

 Visualization (24 hours):